Nathan22Miles/aoc/lessons.md

 Draw more pictures.

 Test the most application of the algorithm you can think of ... then work up.
 Don't assume your code is working for simple cases.

+You can use a bit mask as 32 or smaller member set

+Reduce the problem to just the decision points and use DFS on them

+Floyd–Warshall algorithm for all point pairs shortest distance.
+O(v**3)